Skip to content

 You (“Customer”) are entering into a business relationship with

-zkipster AG, with registered office at, Grossmünsterplatz 8, 8001 Zürich, Switzerland (company number CHE-345.444.895) (“Supplier”).
+zkipster AG, with registered office at, Grossmünsterplatz 8, 8001 Zurich, Switzerland (company number CHE-345.444.895) (“Supplier”)

 BACKGROUND